MUKARRAM-ONE/AI-driven-development/AI_Robotics_book/rag_backend/SETUP_GUIDE.md

 The RAG backend provides intelligent search capabilities for the textbook by:
 1. Ingesting documentation content into a vector database (Qdrant)
-2. Embedding text using OpenAI's embedding model
+2. Embedding text using FastEmbed (BAAI/bge-small-en)
 3. Retrieving relevant context for user queries
-4. Generating answers using OpenAI's LLM
+4. Generating answers using Google Gemini

 ## Prerequisites